Shubz69/VSL-1/SETUP_COMPLETE.md

 ### Variable 2: EMAIL_USER
 ```
-shubzfx@gmail.com
+Shabzfazl@gmail.com
 ```
-(Or whatever Gmail address you're using to send emails)
+(This is the Gmail address that will send emails - make sure it's the same account the app password belongs to)

 ### Variable 3: EMAIL_PASSWORD
 ```
-tpckhmoqcunkquyv
+ahqeoi poi qgzvbjg
 ```
-(Remove spaces from the app password: `tpck hmoq cunk quyv` becomes `tpckhmoqcunkquyv`)
+(Remove spaces from the app password: `ahqe oipo iqgz vbjg` becomes `ahqeoi poi qgzvbjg`)

 ## 📋 VARIABLES FOR LOCAL .env FILE